yatsoon/IdAssignment2/README.md

 Feature 4 - Slideshow of short paragraphs for students to read in order to improve on their english.

+Feature 5 - A few pictures to summarize what the website can teach

 Features Left to Implement
 Implement more slideshows, and also create other subjects website.
 Because now we only have the english education website.
+Can add more navigation buttons to allow users to maneuver around the website

 Technologies Used
 Restdb.
 It was used to gather data of the parents contact information.